srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Switch to the instance of Visual Studio Code that contains the **cheesecavedevice** device app.

-1. To start the **cheesecavedevice** device app, open a Terminal pane and the enter a `dotnet run` command.
+1. To start the **cheesecavedevice** device app, open a Terminal pane and then enter a `dotnet run` command.

     It will begin writing to the terminal, and telemetry messages will be displayed.

 1. Switch to the instance of Visual Studio Code that contains the **CheeseCaveOperator** back-end app.

-1. To start the **CheeseCaveOperator** back-end app, open a Terminal pane and the enter a `dotnet run` command.
+1. To start the **CheeseCaveOperator** back-end app, open a Terminal pane and then enter a `dotnet run` command.

     > **Note**:  If you see the message `Direct method failed: timed-out` then double check you have saved the changes in the **CheeseCaveDevice** and started the app.